 I then went on to teach History at Rugby School, a top-tier boarding school in the Midlands, where I taught students between the ages of 13 to 18 years.
 I was also a pastoral tutor in a boarding house, where I was responsible for helping the sixth form students with their university and UCAS applications.

 My Tutoring & Teaching Experience

 My first teaching experience began whilst I was still at school.
 I took part in a school trip to Romania, where I taught disabled Romanian students Music for two weeks.
 Through playing keyboard, ukulele, drums and singing, I engaged the class in understanding concepts of rhythm, composition and collaboration.
 This experience led me to understand the power of emotion and non-verbal communication.

 I taught History for two years in a successful boarding school and developed personalised teaching for a range of ages and abilities there.
-From September 2019 I will be teaching at an all-girls school in London.
 For the younger students my lessons are designed to engage and inspire.
 Through marking and verbal feedback, I help students improve their writing and thinking skills so that they can approach any topic with confidence.
 For the older students I help them in their analytical and essay writing abilities and apply to the top universities in the country, including Oxbridge.
 I teach students of all abilities; from those who struggle academically and need significant support, to those who are applying to the best universities in the world.

 My Approach to Tutoring

 During my initial meeting with a student, I undergo an assessment of their strengths and weaknesses and together we come up with an improvement plan - where the student commits to a focused and personalised learning plan.
 I aim to instill self-confidence and commitment in every student I teach as I believe these are the fundamental ingredients to academic success.